Technical diving books

 The Technical Guide to Gas Blending- Nicos Raftis

 If you’re a seasoned gas blender, you probably already own this.
 If not, it’s a little old but the physics hasn’t changed.
+It includes some great information on how to set up your own gas blending system.

 technical diving books